Chart Color Schemes

 Essendon North has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-No changes can significantly affect a region's performance like adjustments to local infrastructure, major projects, and planning initiatives.
-Zero projects have been identified by AreaSearch that are expected to impact the area.
-Notable projects include LUMA Sunshine North, Airport Toyota Expansion, Textron Aviation Hangar 83, and Niddrie (Keilor Road) Activity Centre Structure Plan, with the following list providing details on those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified zero projects likely to influence this area.
+Notable projects include LUMA Sunshine North, Airport Toyota Expansion, Textron Aviation Hangar 83, and Niddrie (Keilor Road) Activity Centre Structure Plan, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.